cysouw/diathesis/text/c10_participle.md

 ### [ NA | PN ] *sein+Partizip* Conversive (*Erlebnispassiv*) {#sec:participles-sein-conversive}

-A group of emotional verbs like *verärgern* 'to irritate' [@next a] shows a special diathesis.
+A group of emotional verbs like *verärgern* 'to irritate' [@next a] shows a special diathesis with the light verb *sein*.
 When used with a *sein+Partizip* construction, the original nominative subject (i.e. the cause of the emotional reaction, here *Nachricht* 'notice') can be retained as a governed preposition.
 This preposition differs between the verbs.
-For exanple, the verb *verärgern* induces the preposition *über* [@next b].
+For example, the verb *verärgern* induces the preposition *über* [@next b].
 The special status of this preposition can be shown by using the *da+Preposition, dass* paraphrase [@next c], see [@sec:prepositions-identifying-governed-prepositions].

 ::: ex
 a.
 Die Nachricht verärgert mich.